Dasithp/BigdataAnalysis-final/README.md

 The files "plasmabc.csv" and "plasmabc.txt" are the files required for LefSe analysis. plasmabc.csv was obtained via my workflow listed in "Blood microbime Plasma vs buffy coat.ipynb". plasmabc.txt is just a file conversion as this format is what is required by LeFse analysis.

+I wrote my proposal using MS word and converted the file into a PDF, both files are part of this repository